 A Mentor will meet with a young person over a set period of time to work towards achievable goals to build self esteem, improve relationships and attainment, or engage in positive activities within the community.

-We currently have projects set up in Thanet, Swale, Tonbridge and Malling, and Gravesham with the aim to continue expanding across Kent.
+We have projects set up across every district in Kent.
 Young people can also take part in safe online mentoring and gaming sessions with our Legends team!

 If you wish to enquire about purchasing mentoring from us, email us on: email@example.com